rguides

 animation_opts(frame = 1000, transition = 800)

 The frame argument specifies which variable to animate through.
 Use this to build narratives around change over time or categorical transitions.
+The animation_opts() function controls playback speed with frame (milliseconds per frame) and transition (milliseconds for smooth transitions between frames).
+For time-series data, combine animation with a slider by adding animation_slider() to let viewers scrub through the timeline at their own pace.

-Customizing Layout
+Customizing layout

 plot_ly(data = mtcars, x = ~wt, y = ~mpg, type = "scatter", mode = "markers") %>%